Funny, whimsical, charming, and oddly enough, thoughtful.

 And while this very tongue-in-cheek manner that MP100 operates on is worth discussing in lengthier detail, the true heart of the show's content lies with Mob's mental state and the relationship he shares with his brother.

-A brother that's too dense to see the anguish of the other, while the other is too focused on trying to surpass him that he loses focus on the fact that he's admired by him, for reasons even someone as powerful as himself can't obtain.
+Mob, as a brother, is too dense to see the anguish felt by his little brother, Ritsu, while Ritsu himself is too focused on trying to surpass Mob that he loses focus on the fact that he's admired by him, for reasons even someone as powerful as Mob himself can't obtain.
 It's the "two sides of the same coin" motif, but instead of them being delegated as enemies, they're simply misunderstood.
 Each seeking a quality that the other has without registering the actuality of their own self-worth.
 Where Ritsu fosters all of the qualities of a well-acclimated socialite, his brother, unfortunately, possesses the charm of Bozo the Clown.
 A trait that's only worsened by the increasingly negative reception that his powers tend to draw from others.
 What was once seen as an astonishing gift to some, was now only registered with blasé responses, or in worst case scenario, something that could endanger the lives of others.
 As a result, his already simple demeanor was reduced even further to a state that's almost autistic (and no, I'm not saying that in a joking manner), since the one thing that made him unique was now bastardized, effectively boxing him into a corner with nothing left to turn to.
 But where others shunned or ignore him, his brother saw otherwise.
 He saw a gift he yearned for but couldn't have.
 Despite being accepted by society, something his brother was robbed of, he still harbors a feeling of inadequacy when Mob levitates objects like it's no big deal or causes his dinner spoon to bend like playdough.

 Just the very duality between these brothers was enough to dissect already, this doesn't even address the elephant in the room; Mob's powers themselves.